foldright/cffu/README.md

   you can continue chaining non-blocking operations, naturally reducing the use of blocking read methods (like `join` / `get`) and minimizing deadlock risk in business logic
-- Avoids complex thread safety issues and logic errors of directly implementing multithreaded read-write logic in business logic
+- Avoids complex thread safety issues and logic errors by directly implementing multithreaded read-write logic in business logic
-- Using "reliably implemented and tested" library-provided concurrency features instead of implementing them directly is a best practice 🏆✅
+- Using "reliably implemented and tested" library-provided concurrency features instead of implementing them directly is the best practice 🏆✅

 Example code: